phenopype/phenopype/docs_source/installation/phenopype.rst

 .. tip::

-	If you prefer an "Rstudio-like" environment, you can use Phenopype from a Python Integrated Development Environment (IDE), such as `Spyder <https://www.spyder-ide.org/>`_. `Spyder` needs to be installed with `conda` directly to the environment you created before.
+	If you prefer an "Rstudio-like" environment, you can use Phenopype from a Python Integrated Development Environment (IDE), such as `Spyder <https://www.spyder-ide.org/>`_. `Spyder` needs to be installed with `mamba` directly to the environment you created before.
 Using the example from above:

 	.. code-block:: bash

 		conda activate pp
-		conda install spyder
+		mamba install spyder -c conda-forge

 	Once installed, you can run `Spyder` by typing :code:`spyder`